|

 Indian Hospitals

-The rapid adoption of Artificial Intelligence (AI) and Machine Learning (ML) in Indian hospitals is revolutionizing the healthcare sector and consequently driving the demand for hospitals in the country.
+The rapid adoption of Artificial Intelligence (AI) and Machine Learning (ML) in Indian hospitals is revolutionizing the healthcare sector and, consequently, driving demand for hospitals in the country.
 The number of clinicians in India using AI has more than tripled in the past year, with IT innovation budgets set for a substantial increase.
-These cutting-edge technologies play a crucial role in providing precise diagnostics and personalized treatment plans, with a majority of hospitals prioritizing AI for decision support systems and medical imaging.
+These cutting-edge technologies play a crucial role in providing precise diagnostics and personalized treatment plans, with most hospitals prioritizing AI for decision-support systems and medical imaging.
 With the help of AI and ML, remote patient monitoring and telemedicine have become a reality, ensuring that healthcare services reach even the most remote areas of India and facilitating hundreds of millions of teleconsultations.
 This has further intensified the need for more hospitals to cater to the growing patient population.

 These advancements in AI and ML are not only making Indian hospitals globally competitive but also attracting medical tourists; India already welcomes over 2 million medical tourists annually, with more than 463,000 medical visas issued in 2024 alone.
 The increased adoption of AI and ML is transforming the Indian healthcare sector into a more patient-centric, efficient, and accessible system, thereby fueling the need for more hospitals.
 The integration of AI and ML in Indian hospitals is reshaping the healthcare landscape, improving patient care, and driving the demand for additional hospitals to ensure the delivery of quality healthcare services to all.